 There is not much to do at night when you are in Abel Tasman National Park unless you go to the surrounding cities.

 - Awaroa Lodge: You can come here to dine or to stay.
 They serve fresh bread and vegetables.
 Everything about the restaurant and café is just unique.

 - The Park Café: The food is also good, you will definitely enjoy.

 - Marahau Restaurant and Café: Great food, great service only open between April and October

 Nelson Jazz & Blues Festival: Held in September each year is a week long celebration of arts, dance and film

 The Abel Tasman National Park is the smallest national park in New Zealand so there are no specific festivals except for national events like New Zealand Film Festival.

-Abel Tasman National Park Information
+Abel Tasman National Park Travel Tips

 - You can take water taxis to the islands covered under the national park.